-All shares issued under the Option Agreement will be subject to a four month and one day statutory hold period from the date of issuance.
+All shares issued under the Option Agreement were subject to a four month and one day statutory hold period from the date of issuance.

-Provided the Company has exercised the First Option, the Company may exercise the Second Option by making a \$1,000,000 cash payment to Strider, together with all accrued but unpaid NSR at the time, prior to the commencement of commercial production.
+Because the Company has exercised the First Option, the Company may exercise the Second Option by making a \$1,000,000 cash payment to Strider, together with all accrued but unpaid NSR at the time, prior to the commencement of commercial production.

-During the option period, the Company will be solely responsible for carrying out and administering exploration, development and mining work on the property and for maintaining the Property in good standing.
+During the option period, the Company is responsible for carrying out and administering exploration, development and mining work on the property and for maintaining the Property in good standing.